b4bb/voiceai_geography/README.md

    # Try: \dt to list tables
    ```

+### Development vs Production Setup

+#### Local Development
+- Frontend files are served from `src/frontend/dist`
+- Backend and frontend can be run separately
+- Changes are watched and rebuilt automatically
+- Uses relative paths for file serving

+#### Production (Render)
+- All files are served by the FastAPI server
+- Static files are served from `backend/static`
+- Build process happens once during deployment
+- Uses absolute paths for file serving

 ### Web Service Setup
 1. Create Web Service:
    - Go to Render Dashboard → New + → Web Service